Event types in H.E.S.S.: a combined analysis for different telescope types and energy ranges: Introduction

 \section{Introduction}

-A few decades after their initial developments~\citep{Weekes1989}, imaging atmospheric Cherenkov telescopes (IACTs) have been well established as the primary instrument for studying gamma rays in the energy range of tens of GeV to hundreds of TeV~\citep{Funk_2015}.
-The current generation is formed by arrays that have been operating for the last couple of decades, such as the High Energy Stereoscopic System (H.E.S.S.)~\citep{HessCrab}, the Major Atmospheric Gamma-Ray Imaging Cherenkov Telescopes (MAGIC)~\citep{MAGIC}, and the Very Energetic Radiation Imaging Telescope Array System (VERITAS)~\citep{weekes2002veritas}.
+A few decades after their initial developments~\citep{Weekes1989}, imaging atmospheric Cherenkov telescopes (IACTs) are well established as the primary instrument for studying gamma rays in the energy range of tens of GeV to hundreds of TeV~\citep{Funk_2015}.
+The current generation is formed by arrays that have been operating for the last several decades, such as the High Energy Stereoscopic System (H.E.S.S.)~\citep{HessCrab}, the Major Atmospheric Gamma-Ray Imaging Cherenkov Telescopes (MAGIC)~\citep{MAGIC}, and the Very Energetic Radiation Imaging Telescope Array System (VERITAS)~\citep{weekes2002veritas}.
 The next generation, led by the Cherenkov Telescope Array Observatory (CTAO)~\citep{CTAConsortium:2013ofs,CTAConsortium:2017dvg}, is expected to become operational during the next years.
-In the energy range above a few tens of GeV, the usual gamma-ray flux is often too faint to be detected by space-based detectors with effective areas of a few $\rm{m}^2$.
-Ground-based IACTs exploit the air showers initiated when the gamma ray interacts with the atmosphere.
-Charged secondary particles emit Cherenkov light, which is then reflected by large mirrors and collected by the camera in a time window of a few tens of nanoseconds.
+In the energy range above a few dozen GeV, the usual gamma-ray flux is often too faint to be detected by space-based detectors with effective areas of a few square meters.
+Ground-based IACTs exploit the air showers that are initiated when the gamma ray interacts with the atmosphere.
+Charged secondary particles emit Cherenkov light, which is then reflected by large mirrors and collected by the camera in a time window of a few dozen nanoseconds.
 The spatial and timing structures of the camera image are used to reconstruct the energy and direction of the primary gamma ray and to reject hadron-induced air showers~\citep{HessCrab2006}.